 - S2 compatible

 The Play:5 (2015) is Sonos’ largest speaker for music playback.
 If you want to stream from Spotify or another music streaming service, this is the model you need.

 For long-term Sonos fans, the current Play:5 sounds a lot better than the original if you’re considering an upgrade.

 Related: Sonos One review

-Sonos Play:5 – Design
+Sonos Play:5 design — Demands plenty of space

 Related: Best Bluetooth speakers